 TIP 5: Find a home environment that makes it easy to connect

-When you choose somewhere to live, you are also making choices that will impact upon your ability to meet people.
-A co-living environment like The Collective is designed to cater to needed personal space as well as providing easy opportunities for meaningful connection.
-This means you can tap into social time without having to put yourself out too much and then tap out when you want some me time.
-Friends can be made over a cook up or a card game, good friends can be made late at night when you really need someone to talk to as they’ll be close by.
+When you choose somewhere to live, you are also making choices that will impact your ability to meet people.
+A co-living environment like The Collective is designed to cater to personal space as well as providing easy opportunities for meaningful connections.
+This means you can tap into social time without having to put yourself out too much and then tap out when you want some me-time.
+Friends can be made over a cook-up or a card game.
+You meet people around every corner, in a variety of spaces.

 London is a big and exciting city but it is also full of people who want to meet you.
 It’s time to get out and find them!

 What even is an introvert, anyway?